• Skip to primary navigation

 • tuna + sun-dried tomatoes

-• How do you pronounce crêpe?
-The word “crêpe” is pronounced like “krepp”, but if you’re from the south like me, you grew up saying it like “craipe”.
-Tomato-tomato!
+The word "crêpe" is pronounced like "krepp", but if you're from the south like me, you grew up saying it like "craipe".

-• Do crêpes come from France or Italy?
-No one knows for sure if the crêpe was invented by the French, or brought over to France by way of Katherine de Medici and her Florentine chefs she brought with her who cooked one of her favorite dishes, the “Crespelle alla Fiorentina” which is an Italian crêpe filled with ricotta and spinach filling, covered in béchamel sauce and baked.
-We’ll never know, but one this is for sure, there was a lot of recipe “borrowing” going on back then much like there is today!
+No one knows for sure if the crêpe was invented by the French or brought to France by Katherine de Medici and her Florentine chefs who cooked one of her favorite dishes, "Crespelle alla Fiorentina"-an Italian crêpe filled with ricotta and spinach, covered in béchamel sauce and baked.
+We'll never know for certain, but one thing is for sure: there was a lot of recipe "borrowing" going on back then, much like there is today!

-• Are crêpes pancakes?
-Yes, crêpes are a type of very thin pancake and there are usually two types: sweet crêpes (crêpes sucrées) and savoury galettes (crêpes salées).
+Yes, crêpes are a type of very thin French pancake.
+There are usually two types: sweet crêpes (crêpes sucrées) and savory galettes (crêpes salées).

-• What’s the difference between crêpes and pancakes?
-The main difference between crêpes and pancakes (or flapjacks) is that pancakes use a leaven or rising agent like baking powder and/or baking soda (or even whipped egg whites) to make the pancake taller and fluffier than a crêpe.
-Crepes are paper-thin and usually larger in circumference than a typical pancake.
-Another difference is pancakes are generally served stacked 2-3 pancakes on top of one another and crêpes are typically served stuffed with ingredients and rolled or folded, or simply twirled up into a roll by fork tongs.
-Another difference between pancakes and crêpes is that pancake batter is much thicker than crêpe batter which uses more eggs and less flour per batch.
+The main difference is that pancakes use a leavening agent like baking powder or baking soda to make them taller and fluffier, while crêpes are paper-thin and usually larger in circumference.
+Pancakes are generally served stacked 2-3 high, while crêpes are typically stuffed with ingredients and rolled or folded.
+Another difference is that pancake batter is much thicker than crêpe batter, which uses more eggs and less flour per batch.

 Let's get started!